oseda-dev/oseda-lib/courses/demo-1/slides/slides.md

 # Welcome

-This is a Last test Reveal.js presentation written in **Markdown**.
+This is a fully actionized test Reveal.js presentation written in **Markdown**.

 ---